verana-labs/verana.io-website/institutional/home.md

 > here put the logos (DIDComm, DIF, etc)
 ---

-## Why Now?

-> no clickable bloc, only text and icon / illustrations

-- **AI agents are everywhere** — but unverifiable.
-- **Decentralized identity is maturing** — but lacks incentives.
-- **Users demand privacy** — but services rely on surveillance.
-- **Trust needs to be built into the fabric of the Internet** — not added as an afterthought.

-**Verana makes this possible — today.**

----

 ## Join Us

 ### Help build the Verifiable Trust Layer of the Internet.